 Asia Indonesia is closely linked to most of Asia.
 A plethora of airlines serves Bali and Jakarta.

 Australia Australia is well served with numerous direct flights to Bali and Jakarta from all major cities on multiple carriers.

 Canada From Canada you'll change planes at an Asian hub for Bali and Jakarta.

-UK Options to fly to Jakarta and Bali from London (or Manchester) involve connecting through a major hub somewhere in Asia.
+UK Options to fly to Jakarta and Bali from London (or Manchester) involve connecting through a major hub somewhere in the Middle East or Asia.

 USA The best connections are through any of the major Asian hubs with nonstop service to Bali and Jakarta, although residents of the East Coast may find shorter routings via Europe or the Middle East.
 No US airline serves Indonesia.

 The departure tax at Indonesian airports is now almost always included in the price of the ticket.